2009–10 Clemson Tigers men's basketball team

 The 2009–10 Clemson Tigers men's basketball team represented Clemson University in the 2009–10 college basketball season.
 Their head coach was Oliver Purnell.
 The team played its home games at Littlejohn Coliseum in Clemson, South Carolina and are members of the Atlantic Coast Conference.
 All games were produced and broadcast locally by the Clemson Tigers Sports Network.
 The Tigers finished the season 21–11, 9–7 in ACC play.
 They lost in the first round of the 2010 ACC men's basketball tournament.
-They received an at-large bid to the 2010 NCAA Division I men's basketball tournament, earning a 7 seed in the East Region, where they lost to 10-seed Missouri in the first round.
+They received an at-large bid to the 2010 NCAA Division I men's basketball tournament, earning a 7 seed in the East Region, where they lost to Missouri in the first round.

 Pre-season

 On Wednesday, May 27, guard Terrence Oglesby announced he would forgo his final two seasons at the school to pursue a professional basketball career.
 Oglesby appeared in 66 games and scored 777 points in his two seasons at Clemson.
 Previously, Oglesby played for Norway at the International Basketball Federation (FIBA) FIBA Europe Under-20 Championship.
 In a press release issued by Clemson University, Oglesby indicated that his time spent playing internationally helped fuel his decision to turn pro.

 Oglesby's departure left an open roster spot which was filled by the commitment of shooting guard Noel Johnson, a former USC commitment.

 On Tuesday, August 18, ESPN announced that Clemson will serve as one of the host sites for the network's popular basketball series, College GameDay, during the 2009–10 NCAA Division I men's basketball season.
 Two one-hour shows (11:00 am and 8:00 pm Eastern) will originate from Littlejohn Coliseum on Jan 23, 2010 for the Clemson vs. Duke game.
 This is Clemson's first appearance on ESPN College GameDay.
 The series, which is in its sixth season, will make four first-time stops in 2010.
 Other first-time hosts include Illinois, Kansas State and Washington.
 The Clemson/Duke game will be one of two ACC tilts featured this season, with the other being North Carolina at Duke on Mar.
 6.

 On Sunday, October 26, 2008, members of the ACC Media were polled and picked Clemson to finish third in the conference behind North Carolina and Duke.